leshow/blog/content/post/unit_type_pattern.md

    | |_____^
 ```

-Even if this can be satisfied with an annotation, I'll have broken every callsite for `Xmodem` by needing to type information.
-I decided to go back and try something else.
+Even if this can be satisfied with an annotation, I'll have broken every call-site for `Xmodem` by needing to add type information.

 ## Using unit type params

 In the original implementation, `Xmodem` does something interesting with it's `inner` value.
 It's set to an unbounded type parameter `R`.
-I decided to take this approach with `F`.
-If anyone has written Haskell, this may look familiar.
-Data types like a binary tree aren't usually bounded by `Ord` in the declaration, but the functions that interact with it provide an interface to the data that is bounded.
-I think this is a good strategy if it's possible.
+We can take this approach with `F`.
+If anyone has written Haskell, this may look familiar: data types like a binary tree aren't usually bounded by `Ord` in the declaration, but the functions that interact with it provide an interface to the data that is bounded.
+I think this is a good strategy if it's available.
 Try to keep the actual type declaration as generic as possible.
 You can control the bounds by choosing which methods you make public.
-Only in the impl are the bounds introduced (and then only on methods).
+Only in the impl are the bounds introduced, and then only on the methods where necessary.

 The new `Xmodem` type: